Oktawski/Oktawski/README.md

 🔭 What do I know?
-I know .Net (WebAPI, EntityFramework, MVC, Blazor), Kotlin (Room, Coroutines, rxJava), Java (but not as much as some time ago, now I am full time .Net enthusiast)
+- .Net (WebAPI, EntityFramework, MVC, Blazor, Authorization, Microsoft Graph API)
+- Kotlin (Room, Coroutines, rxJava)
+- Java (but not as much as some time ago, now I am full time .Net enthusiast)

 🔭 What am I learning?
-React is my go to frontend library.
+- React is my go to frontend library.
 I am able to make fullstack apps with MVC and Blazor, now it's time to learn something serious.

+:magic_wand: What is my biggest power?
+- I can solve almost any problem with the use of C#.
+There is no "it can't be done" in my vocabulary

 I’m currently working on Password Manager app (.Net API + React Frontend) and SmartHome project that consists of Spring Server, Android application communicating with that server and Arduino devices controlled via said server.